Rajaram (politician)

 Rajaram (born 1 July 1968) is an Indian politician from Lalganj, Azamgarh district in Uttar Pradesh.
-He is a Member of Parliament, representing Uttar Pradesh in the Rajya Sabha (the upper house of India's Parliament) since November 2014.
+He was a Member of Parliament, representing Uttar Pradesh in the Rajya Sabha (the upper house of India's Parliament) for two terms from 2008 – 2020.
 He belongs to the Bahujan Samaj Party.
+He was appointed as one of the three national coordinators of the BSP, along with Ramji Gautam and Randhir Beniwal, by Mayawati in 2025.

 Personal life

 He is MSW Post Graduate from Kashi Vidyapeeth, Varanasi.